merveayyildiz/merveayyildiz/README.md

 ### Hello World! :full_moon_with_face:

 Nice to see you here! 🤩
 I graduated from Marmara University.
-I am passionate, always willing to learn and work across technologies and fields.
+I am passionate, always willing to learn and work across technologies and domains.
 I am currently developing applications on asp.net with c#.
 Other than that i am interested in Angular. ⚡

 🔭 I’m currently working on e-Transformation Company